 Article Contributed By Purva Grover, the founder-editor of theindiantrumpet.com, a bi-monthly e-magazine for the NRIs.
 Purva is a journalist by profession, she has over eight years’ experience in the publishing industry and was working as an associate editor for luxury magazines in India in her last position.
 She has had a stint as a journalist and senior copy editor with some of the leading newspapers in India.
 She continues to work as a freelance editorial consultant and writer for Indian and international magazines.
 She is backed with a post-graduate degree in mass communication and literature.
 She dreams in words.
 When she is not meeting professional deadlines, she is dreaming of penning down not a book but a dictionary!
 She feels words have a soul.
 She is in search of her favourite word.
 You can follow her at the twitter handle: @purvagrover.

 Disclaimer: “The opinions expressed in this article are those of the author, and they do not reflect in any way those of the institutions to which he is affiliated, or the publication, or any of the members of the publication or its parent organization.is not responsible for the accuracy, completeness, suitability, or validity of any information on this article.
 All information is provided on an as-is basis.
 The information, facts or opinions appearing in the article do not reflect the views of and does not assume any responsibility or liability for the same.”

-Image Credits: “Except where noted, the images in this article remain the exclusive property ofhttp://www.newswithchai.in and http://www.theindiantrumpet.com.
+Image Credits: “Except where noted, the images in this article remain the exclusive property of https://www.newswithchai.com and http://www.theindiantrumpet.com.
 Unauthorized use of these images is expressly prohibited.
 If you wish to use an image from this editorial, please contact me via [email protected] for permission.